-- The abolitionist approach to animal rights maintains that all sentient beings, humans or nonhumans, have one right: the basic right not to be treated as the property of others.
+- The abolitionist approach to animal rights rejects all animal use and maintains that all sentient beings, humans or nonhumans, have one right: the basic right not to be treated as the property of others.

 - Just as we reject racism, sexism, ageism, and heterosexism, we reject speciesism.
 The species of a sentient being is no more reason to deny the protection of this basic right than race, sex, age, or sexual orientation is a reason to deny membership in the human moral community to other humans.